Plungė massacre: Aftermath

-72 Plungė Jews joined the Red Army, of which 42 died in combat.
+72 Plungė Jews joined the Red Army, of whom 42 died in combat.
 Following the war there were 138 Jews in Plungė, most emigrated to Israel, South Africa, and the United States.
 By 1970, 45 remained.
 By 2002, Jacob Bunka was the last Jew in Plungė.
 Bunka died in 2014.
 Bunka created massive wooden sculptures commemorating the massacres in Plunge and other sites as well as the life of the Jewish community.

 Remembrance sites for the events of 1941 exist in and around the town.
 A memorial wall bearing the names of most of the 1,800 killed Jews stands at the Kaušėnai Holocaust memorial.

 Jonas Noreika was executed for treason in 1947.